Quantum Image Representation Methods Using Qutrits: Introduction

 \section{Introduction}

-QIP research is in a nascent stage.
+Quantum Image Processing research is in a nascent stage.
 Several qubit QIR methods are available in the literature.
 A review summarising many of them is also available \cite{9268129}.
 In particular, FRQI \cite{Le2011}, FRQCI \cite{doi:10.1142/S0219749918500053}, MCQI \cite{Sun2013AnRM} and QRCI \cite{WANG2019147} methods are considered to provide their qutrit extensions in this paper.
+To the best of our knowledge, these extensions are novel.
 An approach to extend the NEQR \cite{Zhang2013} method was previously followed to define the QTRQ \cite{Dong2022} method.

-It is well known from a long time that it is in principle possible to use qudits with more than two states simultaneously \cite{Kues2017}.
-Compared to qubit, qudit systems provides a larger state space to store and process information, and can provide certain advantages, for example, reduction of the circuit complexity \cite{Lanyon2009,10.3389/fphy.2020.589504,PhysRevA.75.022313}.
+It has been well known for a long time that it is, in principle, possible to use qudits with more than two states to carry out Quantum Information Processing \cite{Kues2017}.
+Compared to qubit, qudit systems provide a more extensive state-space to store and process information and can provide certain advantages such as reduction of the circuit depth/complexity \cite{Lanyon2009,10.3389/fphy.2020.589504,PhysRevA.75.022313}.
 In the present work, we are restricting our focus to qutrit-based computing.
-It is useful to note that, there have been physical implementations of qutrit systems \cite{PhysRevLett.125.180504,PhysRevX.11.021010}.
-Rigetti\footnote{\href{https://medium.com/rigetti/beyond-qubits-unlocking-the-third-state-in-quantum-processors-12d2f84133c4}{https://medium.com/rigetti/beyond-qubits-unlocking-the-third-state-in-quantum-processors-12d2f84133c4}} has also announced experimental access to qutrits.
+It is useful to note that there have been physical implementations of qutrit systems \cite{PhysRevLett.125.180504,PhysRevX.11.021010}; Rigetti\footnote{\href{https://medium.com/rigetti/beyond-qubits-unlocking-the-third-state-in-quantum-processors-12d2f84133c4}{https://medium.com/rigetti/beyond-qubits-unlocking-the-third-state-in-quantum-processors-12d2f84133c4}} has also announced experimental access to qutrits.
 While Cirq \cite{cirq_developers_2022_6599601} already provides qudit simulation functionality, it is also under development at PennyLane \cite{https://doi.org/10.48550/arxiv.1811.04968}.